Makellum/O365UsersManagerfieldscript/README.md

-# O365UsersManagerfieldscript
+# O365 Users Manager Field Report Script
-O365 Users Manager Field Report Script
+This script will give you each user, user email, manager. manager email